jfcherng-sublime/ST-CustomStatusMessage/README.md

 This plugin sets a custom message in the status bar.

+## Important Notice

+This plugin is unmaintained because it's not possible to do it perfect due to API limitations.

 ## Installation

 This package is available on [Package Control][package-control] by the name of [CustomStatusMessage][customstatusmessage].